datadiversitylab/datadiversitylab.github.io/src/team/rob-speer.md

 ---
 memberName: Rob Speer
+memberTitle:
-memberTitle: MSc student
+  - MSc capstone student
-memberEducation: ""
+currentPosition: IT Manager for the City of Flagstaff
 memberDate: "2024"
 memberBio: Rob completed his MSc in Data Science with Dr. Roman-Palacios with a Capstone project analyzing past water use and future water demand in the City of Flagstaff, where he currently works as the GIS Manager.
+memberEducation: ""
 tags:
   - Former
   - MSc capstone student